nachiketttt/stm32f446-hal-examples/README.md

 Hand-written peripheral configurations for STM32F446RE using STM32 HAL drivers.
-No CubeMX code generation — MSP callbacks, interrupt handlers, and peripheral init all written manually.
+No CubeMX code generation is used— MSP callbacks, interrupt handlers, and peripheral inits, all are written manually.

 ## Hardware
 - STM32 Nucleo F446RE